vivmost/DSA/L1Ques/revision.md.md

     5. K Reverse In A Linked List.
     6. Display A Linked List Recursive.
     7. Reverse A Linked List Pointer Recursive.
+    8. Is Linked List A Paliandrome.
+    9. Fold A Linked List.
+    10. Add 2 Linked Lists.

+# Trees